 \section{Abstract}

 Recurrent neural networks (RNNs) in the brain and \emph{in silico} excel at solving tasks with intricate temporal dependencies.
 Long timescales required for solving such tasks can arise from properties of individual neurons (single-neuron timescale, $\tau$, e.g., membrane time constant in biological neurons) or recurrent interactions among them (network-mediated timescale, $\tnet$).
 However, the contribution of each mechanism for optimally solving memory-dependent tasks remains poorly understood.
-Here, we train RNNs to solve $N$-parity and $N$-delayed match-to-sample tasks with increasing memory requirements controlled by $N$ by simultaneously optimizing recurrent weights and $\tau$s.
-We find that for both tasks RNNs develop longer timescales with increasing $N$, but depending on the learning objective, they use different mechanisms.
+Here, we train RNNs to solve $N$-parity and $N$-delayed match-to-sample tasks with increasing memory requirements controlled by $N$, by simultaneously optimizing recurrent weights and $\tau$s.
+We find that RNNs develop longer timescales with increasing $N$, but depending on the learning objective, they use different mechanisms.
 Two distinct curricula define learning objectives: sequential learning of a single-$N$ (single-head) or simultaneous learning of multiple $N$s (multi-head).
-Single-head networks increase their $\tau$ with $N$ and are able to solve tasks for large $N$, but they suffer from catastrophic forgetting.
+Single-head networks increase their $\tau$ with $N$ and can solve large-$N$ tasks, but suffer from catastrophic forgetting.
 However, multi-head networks, which are explicitly required to hold multiple concurrent memories, keep $\tau$ constant and develop longer timescales through recurrent connectivity.
-Moreover, we show that the multi-head curriculum increases training speed and network stability to ablations and perturbations, and allows RNNs to generalize better to tasks beyond their training regime.
+We show that the multi-head curriculum increases training speed and stability to perturbations, and allows generalization to tasks beyond the training set.
 This curriculum also significantly improves training GRUs and LSTMs for large-$N$ tasks.
 Our results suggest that adapting timescales to task requirements via recurrent interactions allows learning more complex objectives and improves the RNN's performance.